 Wednesday, February 06, 2013

-Chapter 7: The China Man Who Married a Dusun - 1
+Chapter 7: The China Man Who Married a Dusun - Part 1

-I do not know much about my maternal grandfather, Yee Chen Kong (余振光).
-By the time I was born, he had already passed away.
-The only photograph of him that I could find is this one found in his tombstone.
+I know very little about my maternal grandfather, Yee Chen Kong (余振光).
+He had already passed away by the time I was born.
+The only photograph I've ever seen him is the one engraved on his tombstone.

 Yee Chen Kong